 You want your child to learn good values and how to follow rules.
 You also want your child to be disciplined accordingly when they break a rule.
 However, there are limits and you want to make sure that your potential nanny is in line with your discipline methodologies.
 Moreover, you should ask your potential nanny how they deal with difficult situations such as a crying or upset child.

 You should know what your potential nanny is expecting in terms of compensation.
-You will also need to ensure that the salary you have in mind for your future nanny is reflective of the position responsibilities and hours you are trying to fill.
+It’s also important to ensure that the salary you have in mind for your future nanny is reflective of the position responsibilities and hours you are trying to fill.